Before Your Surgery

 What may I eat and drink before surgery?

 DO NOT EAT, DRINK OR SMOKE ANYTHING after midnight the night before your procedure, unless otherwise instructed.
 Your physician or a pre-operative nurse will inform you of eating and drinking restrictions prior to surgery.
 It is very important that you follow the instructions provided.
-If you do not, your surgery may be delayed or canceled.
+If you do not, your surgery may be delayed or cancelled.
 Stomach contents are hazardous when having any type of anesthesia.
 Gum, breath mints and chewing tobacco are not to be used within four hours prior to coming to the surgical center.
 You may brush your teeth and use mouthwash, but do not swallow.

 Are there special considerations for a child having surgery?